Actipro/WPF-Controls/Documentation/topics/licensing.md

 #### A licenses.licx file exists and there is an entry for the Actipro Software products, however the version number is wrong.

 This situation can occur if you upgraded to a new version.
-Be sure that you update the version number in the "licenses.licx" in every project that uses the product.
+Be sure that you update the version number in the `licenses.licx` in every project that uses the product.
 The version number should be the same as the version number of the product that is used.
-Also ensure that the "PublicKeyToken" entry matches with the entry in the sample "licenses.licx" file above.
+Also ensure that the "PublicKeyToken" entry matches with the entry in the sample `licenses.licx` file above.

 #### I've purchased licenses, installed using the already licensed option, and followed the steps above but a license popup window says 'Evaluation Release'.